Adaptive Identification with Guaranteed Performance Under Saturated-Observation and Non-Persistent Excitation: Conclusion

 \section{Conclusion}

 Motivated by various application backgrounds, we have in this paper studied the problem of adaptive identification and prediction problems of stochastic dynamical systems with saturated observations.
-To improve the performance of the estimation algorithm designed previously by using a single step nonlinear Quasi-Newton method, we have proposed a new two-step TSQN algorithm to estimate the unknown parameters.
+To improve the performance of the estimation algorithm designed naturally by using an adaptive single-step quasi-Newton method, we have proposed a new adaptive two-step quasi-Newton algorithm to estimate the unknown parameters.
 It is shown that the strong consistency and the asymptotic normality of the estimate can be established under general non-PE conditions as the data length increases to infinity.
-When the data length is given and finite, it is also shown that the estimation performance can also be guaranteed with high probability by using either Lyapunov function-based method or Monte Carlo-based method, which appears to be more suitable for application problems where only finite length of data are available.
-Simulation example also demonstrates that the performance of the proposed TSQN algorithm is better than the single Quasi-Newton algorithm even under non-PE conditions of the data.
-The proposed new TSQN algorithm has also been used successfully in sentencing computation problems with real finite data set in \cite{judical}.
-For future investigation, there are still a number of interesting problems need to be solved in theory, for examples, how to establish global convergence or estimation error bounds for adaptive estimation algorithms of more complicated stochastic regression models including multi-layer neural networks, and how to solve adaptive control problems with saturated observations for stochastic dynamical control systems, etc.
+When the data length is given and finite, it is also shown that the estimation performance can also be guaranteed with high probability by using either the Lyapunov function-based method or the Monte Carlo-based method, which appears to be more suitable for application problems where only data set with finite length is available.
+The numerical example also demonstrates that the performance of the proposed TSQN algorithm is better than the single-step quasi-Newton algorithm even under non-PE conditions of the data.
+The proposed new TSQN algorithm has also been used successfully in sentencing computation problems with real finite data set in \cite{judical} as outlined in Section V. For future investigations, there are still several interesting problems that need to be solved in theory, for example, how to establish global convergence or estimation error bounds for adaptive estimation algorithms of more complicated stochastic regression models including multi-layer neural networks, and how to solve adaptive control problems with saturated observations for stochastic dynamical control systems, etc.

 \appendices